 How to Pack and Store DVDs and Discs Long-Term

 In an age of streaming, live service, and hard drives, holding physical media in your hands does a few things for the mind.
 Nostalgia.
 Read the blurb, admire the artwork, and pop in the disc.
 But imagine getting a ‘disc cannot be read’ error after you’ve built up excitement.
+For you film, videogame, or music collectors, we’re outlining the must-do tips to pack and store your disc-based media in playable condition.

 Whether you’re temporarily packing your videogames for moving, or you’re looking for long-term DVD storage, there’s something here for you.
 In this article, learn how to pack and store DVDs long-term in storage or at home, from basic care tips to minimalistic storage ideas.